amplience/dc-demostore-core/README.md

 # Provisioning your own Amplience Environment

-The main tool for using your own Amplience environment with `dc-demostore-core` is `amp-rsa-cli`.
+The main tool for using your own Amplience environment with `dc-demostore-core` is `dc-demostore-cli`.
 The CLI tool allows you to quickly import a pre-configured set of Content Schemas, Content Types, Images, etc. to your Amp Env.
 Basically, everything you'd see running `dc-demostore-core` OOTB against our 'core public' Amplience Environment.

 At a high level the basic steps are:

 1. [Request an Amplience Media and Dynamic Account (if you don't already have one)](#requesting-an-amplience-environment)
 2. [Deploy a fork of `dc-demostore-core` (we'll cover deploying on Vercel)](#fork--deploy-dc-demostore-core)
-3. Configure & use `amp-rsa-cli` to populate content
+3. Configure & use `dc-demostore-cli` to populate content
 4. Point `dc-demostore-core` to your Dynamic Content Hub and run

 ## Requesting an Amplience Environment